Uroš Đurđević: Olympiacos

 On 30 August 2017, Đurđević was transferred to Greek club Olympiacos for €2.5 million plus 15% from future transfer fee.
 He made his league debut for the side in a 1–1 away draw against Xanthi on 9 September, being substituted for Emmanuel Emenike in the 60th minute.
 Three days later, Đurđević played 62 minutes on his Champions League debut, before being replaced by Emenike again in an eventual 3–2 home loss to Sporting CP.
-He scored his first goal for the club on 16 September, converting a penalty in second-half injury time versus Asteras Tripoli in a 1–1 home draw.
+He scored his first goal for the club on 16 September, converting a penalty in second-half injury time against Asteras Tripolis in a 1–1 home draw.
 Throughout the 2017–18 season with Olympiacos, Đurđević made 30 appearances in all competitions and scored seven goals in the process.

 Sporting Gijón

 On 21 August 2018, Đurđević moved to Spain and joined Segunda División side Sporting Gijón.
 He became the most expensive transfer in the club's history, for an estimated amount of €2.5 million.

-On 11 October 2020, after scoring three goals in the first three matches of the season, Đurđević was named Segunda División Player of the Month of September.
+On 11 October 2020, after scoring three goals in the first three matches of the season, Đurđević was named Segunda División Player of the Month for September.